abcdefak87/unnet-web-automation/server/docs/CUSTOMER_NOTIFICATIONS.md

 #### Job Creation (Admin Input)
 **File**: `server/routes/jobs.js` (lines 408-416)

-When an admin creates a disturbance ticket through the website, the system:
+When an admin creates a disturbance or PSB ticket through the website, the system:
 1. Creates the job in the database
 2. Sends notifications to all active technicians
 3. **NEW**: Sends notification to the customer that their ticket was received